-Lifetime Auxier Learning Center can help!
-We are now taking applications for home repairs.
-If you, or someone you know, are low income and need help with repairs on your home, please call 606-886-0709 for your application, or stop by our office at 21 South River Street, Auxier.
-Office Hours: Monday-Friday, Democratic Woman's Club meets at May Lodge Floyd Democratic Woman's Club meets the second Monday of each month at 6:00 p.m., at the May Lodge, Jenny Wiley State, Need help with addiction?"
-Lifeline of Floyd County, 'Conquer Chemical Dependency" is a Christ-centered 12-step program offering. support to those who are coping with addiction and learning to live drug-free lives.
-The support group meets on the following schedule: Mondays, at Minnie (beside pharmacy), from 7-8 p.m.
-Mondays, at Little Mud, Spruce Pine School, from 7-8 Tuesdays, in Prestonsburg, in the Van Ark Building, from 2- Tuesdays, at David, The David School, from 3:30-4:30 Wednesdays, at Allen Baptist.
-Church, from 7-8 p.m.
+Home Repairs?

+The Auxier Lifetime

+Learning Center can help!
+We

+are now taking applications for

+home repairs.
+If you, or someone you know, are low income

+and need help with repairs on

+your home, please call 606886-0709 for your application,

+or stop by our office at 21

+South River Street, Auxier.

+Office Hours: Monday-Friday8-4.

+Democratic Woman's Club meets at May Lodge The Floyd County Democratic Woman's Club meets the second Monday of each month at 6:00 p.m., at the May Lodge, Jenny Wiley State Park.

+Need help with addiction?

+Lifeline of Chemical.

+Lifeline of Floy

+p.m.
+Tuesdays, in Prestonsburg, in the Van Ark Building, from 2- the van Ark Building, from 2-3 p.m.
+Tuesdays, at David, The David School, from 3:30-4:30

+David Science, at Allen Baptist Church, from 7-8 p.m.
 Thursdays, at Allen Baptist Church, from 7-8 p.m.
 For more information, call Shirley Combs at (606) 434-8400, or Tom Nelson at (606) 478-2836.

-Hope in the Mountains Hope in the Mountains will host public meetings on Mondays, at 9 a.m., at the junction of U.S. 23 and Rt.
-80, on Water Gap Rd., behind the Trimble Chapel Church.
-Meetings focus will be to offer information in regard to community resources avail- (See CALENDAR, page four)
+Hope in the Mountains

+Hope in the Mountains will

+host public meetings on

+Mondays, at 9 a.m., at the

+junction of U.S. 23 and Rt.
+80,

+on Water Gap Rd., behind the

+Trimble Chapel Church.

+Meetings focus will be to

+offer information in regard to

+codimunity resources twatt-

+(See CALENDAR page four